DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 ### **Hand Gesture Conversion into Text & Speech**

 1. **Data Collection**:
    - Run the data collection script to capture images of the hand gestures.
-Ensure that you move your hands back and forth and within the frame of the camera during the capture.
-This is to ensure that each hand gesture can be detect from almost anywhere.
+Move your hands back and forth, closer/farther from the camera and within the camera frame, to vary the distances.
+This is to ensure that each hand gesture can be detected from almost any distance from the camera.
    - Follow the prompts to capture different gestures for each character.

 2. **Model Training**: